-

 Raw materials and production technology

-Bada tea is made from high-quality raw materials collected in 2018.
-Pressing into the form of Bin Cha was carried out in 2024, which allowed the tea to go through a stage of natural fermentation and acquire a special softness and harmony.
+Bada tea is made from high-quality raw materials harvested in 2018.
+Pressing into Bing Cha form took place in 2024, allowing the tea to undergo natural fermentation and acquire a unique softness and harmony.

 Appearance

-The tea cake has a neat shape, typical of traditional Bing Cha.
-The leaves are evenly pressed, indicating high quality processing.
-The color of the leaves is dark brown with golden tips.
+The tea cake has a neat shape, characteristic of traditional Bing Cha.
+The leaves are evenly pressed, indicating high-quality processing.
+The leaves are dark brown with golden flecks of tip.

 Aroma